jelizaga/install_plus/README.md

 * ⚠ *Caution:* Make sure you know what you're doing. `instally` will run whatever is in the `"command"` field without sanitization or guardrails.
+* 👉 *Protip:* `instally` will choose other existing installation methods over the `"command"` method due to its risk and inflexibility, so you may need to `"prefer"` your `"command"` if other installation methods exist for the package.
 * 👉 *Protip:* String together shell commands in sequence using `;` or `&&`.
 * 👉 *Protip:* You can use `"command"` to execute your own scripts.
 * 👉 *Protip:* Remember to delete downloaded files and install scripts if you